 The lodge is decorated to reflect an explorer’s base.
 Design highlights in the twelve spacious deluxe tented rooms include oversized beds with views of the delta, large outdoor decks with a vista, private plunge pools, luxurious bathrooms with large tubs, indoor & outdoor showers, relaxation and reading nook, and walk-in wardrobes.

 3. Belmond Savute Elephant Lodge

-All tented rooms are housed on raised wooden platforms, offering spectacular panoramic views, shaded by a traditional African thatch roof.
-The large private decks are furnished with a huge daybed as well as two comfortable armchairs and a side table, perfect for viewing wildlife, an afternoon nap, or for enjoying a romantic dinner for two.
+All tented rooms are housed on raised wooden platforms, offering spectacular panoramic views shaded by a traditional African thatch roof.
+The large private decks are furnished with a huge daybed, two comfortable armchairs, and a side table, perfect for viewing wildlife, an afternoon nap, or enjoying a romantic dinner for two.

 The interiors are luxuriously appointed with en suite bathrooms and a large outdoor shower.
 The four-poster bed as well as a lounging sofa, are outward facing offering uninterrupted views onto passing wildlife.

 4. Belmond Khwai River Lodge